Disjunctive Benders Decomposition: Proposed approach: disjunctive Benders decomposition

 \section{Proposed approach: disjunctive Benders decomposition}

 Since Balas's seminal work \cite{balas1979disjunctive}, disjunctive cuts have been extensively used to solve mixed-integer programs in both linear and nonlinear convex settings \cite{balas2018disjunctive}.
-Notably, disjunctive cuts—particularly split cuts, which are derived from two-term disjunctions—subsume several prominent classes of cutting planes, including Chvátal-Gomory cuts, Gomory Mixed-Integer cuts, and Mixed-Integer Rounding cuts \cite{conforti2014integer}.
+Notably, disjunctive cuts—particularly split cuts, which are derived from two-term disjunctions—subsume several prominent classes of cutting planes, including Chvátal-Gomory cuts, Gomory Mixed-Integer cuts, and Mixed-Integer Rounding cuts \cite{balas2003precise,conforti2014integer}.
 Disjunctions are useful for conveying integrality information in the cut-generation process.
-In this section, we propose a method to strengthen Benders cuts by leveraging disjunctions.
+In this section, we propose a framework that strengthens BD by leveraging disjunctions { and \eqref{prob:cgp}.}